 That being said, you can help by keeping track of medical bills and other costs from your illness.
 If you are able, any pictures of your symptoms may also help.

-What Should I Expect in the Lawsuit Process?
+What Should You Expect in the Lawsuit Process?

 Once it is confirmed that you have Legionnaires’ disease, the next steps include investigation and case building.